Evacuees from besieged Mariupol describe horrors of Russian attacks

 Their accounts provide a glimpse of the situation on the ground in a city that has been cut off from communications for more than two weeks.

 Those fleeing spoke of weeks spent trapped in their basements with little to eat and no electricity or water.
-They painted a picture of a city that is no longer fully controlled by Ukrainian forces, with Russian tanks in the streets.
+They painted a picture of a city that is no longer fully controlled by Ukrainian forces, with Russian tanks spotted in the streets.

 Mariupol, where besieged Ukrainian forces have held out for weeks, is considered an important strategic prize for Russia, a land link from annexed Crimea to areas of eastern Ukraine held by Russian-backed separatists.
+And residents fear that Putin will throw all the fire power he has at it.

-“It’s difficult to say who is controlling what,” said Petro Andryushchenko, an adviser to the Mariupol mayor’s office.
-He confirmed one front line was now downtown, near a theater sheltering hundreds of civilians that was bombed by Russian forces Thursday.
+“It’s like a horror movie.
+There’s nothing,” said Oksana, 37, who fled with her three sons, her sister and two nieces.
+“Everything is bombed, all the roads are bombed.
+We couldn’t even normally drive out.
+We drove a lot in circles before we found a route.”

-Oksana said she fled her home on the city’s periphery for a friend’s home closer to the center on Feb.
+Oksana said she fled her home on the city’s periphery for a friend’s home closer in on Feb.
 24, the first day of the war, to escape the bombing on the outskirts.

-The 37-year-old woman, who, like many of those fleeing, spoke on the condition her last name be withheld to protect relatives left behind, said Russian tanks parked next to the house in which they were sheltering on Wednesday.
+The former accountant, who, like many of those fleeing, spoke on the condition her last name be withheld to protect relatives left behind, said Russian tanks parked next to the house in which they were sheltering on Wednesday.

 “We asked them to take them away,” she said.
 “We’d written on our houses there are kids here, people here.
 But they did not do it.”